davestearns/tutorials/src/crypto.md

 It should look like a bunch of random characters, numbers, and symbols.
 Without the key or the password it was derived from, an attacker can't read it.

-You could now copy/paste and send that to anyone who knows your secret password, and they can decrypt it on the other side.
+You could now copy/paste/send that to anyone who knows your secret password, and they can decrypt it on the other side.
 Let's simulate that now by feeding the `ENCRYPTED` value back into `openssl` in decryption mode (add `-d`):

 ```bash
 echo $ENCRYPTED | openssl enc -d -aes-256-cbc -pbkdf2 -base64